jmayanja33/automated-grading/README.md

 In the summer of 2023, Vanderbilt University launched a competition on kaggle searching for a strong model to enable automatic grading for teachers.

-Sponsored by CommonLit (a literacy program and ELA that provides benchmark assessments and standard-based data for teachers), the data provided by the competition were short student written essays for four one of four different prompts, all placed in a .csv file (with each row containing the report for a prompt written by a student, along with the corresponding scores).
+Sponsored by CommonLit (a literacy program and ELA that provides benchmark assessments and standard-based data for teachers), the data provided by the competition were short student written essays for four one of four different prompts, all placed in a csv file (with each row containing the report for a prompt written by a student, along with the corresponding scores).
 There were two scores which needed to be predicted straight from the students' essays, one for content, and one for wording.
 To do this accurately and efficiently, the documents need to be embedded, and the resulting vectors will be used as input for two predictive models; one to predict the content score, and one to predict the wording score.
 Multiple different embedding and regression models were tested, and through trial and error, the best models we created used embeddings from the FlagEmbedding model (https://github.com/FlagOpen/FlagEmbedding) and a Neural Network for score prediction models.
 The sections below will be a walkthrough of the entire process.

 (Note that Doc2Vec and a spin on TFIDF were also tried as embedding methods, and XGBoost was tried as a predictive model.
 See `Doc2Vec/doc2vec_controller.py`, `TFIDF/tfidf_controller.py`, and `Models/XGBoost/vector_xgboost_trainer.py` for more details), (Also note that due to competition rules, the actual data used is not included here, but can be found at the Kaggle competition page linked above).